digitalcredentials/signing-service/README.md

 http://myhost.org/instance/econ101/credentials/issue
 ```

 Note that these are unsecured calls.
 You can choose to implement security as best suits your needs.
-For one example, take a look at the [DCC Issuer Coordinator]([http://github.com/](https://github.com/digitalcredentials/issuer-coordinator) which uses a bearer token.
+For one example, take a look at the [DCC Issuer Coordinator](https://github.com/digitalcredentials/issuer-coordinator) which uses a bearer token.

+Read on to generate your seeds...

 ### Signing key